 View a slide show of the house, grounds and interior provided by Kristal Pooler and Associates.

 By the Ipswich Historical Commission. from the Massachusetts Cultural Resource Information System (MACRIS)

 According to tradition, Robert Goodale moved from Salem to what is now Peabody in 1669 and built the house for his son Isaac shortly thereafter.
-Stylistic features place the construction date closer to 1700, however.
+Stylistic features suggest a construction date closer to 1700, however.
 The owner of the house in the early 18th century, Samuel Goodale, is listed in Salem records as a carpenter.

 The house remained in the hands of the Goodale family until November, 1915, 246 years later, when it was conveyed to Charles R. Stackpole of Nahant by Jacob Oscar Goodale.
 In December 1915 it passed to Walter H. Southwick of Nahant, and then, in April of 1918, onto Lyman G. Smith of Cambridge.
 After Mr. Smith’s death, it was conveyed in September of 1921 to Josephine Turck, a widow.